Skip to main content

 Full-time programmes last 9 semesters.
 A part-time programme can last longer than the corresponding full-time programme.

-The number of hours for classes, including internships, may not be lower than 2,860.
+The total number of hours for classes, including internships, in a full-time programme may not be lower than 2,860.
 Curricula for part-time programmes may include a lower number of hours for classes if they ensure that students will achieve the same learning outcomes as in full-time programmes.

 To complete a programme, students are required to obtain at least 301 ECTS credits.